 Best New TV Sitcom: The Wrong Mans

 Written by stars Mathew Baynton, James Corden and Tom Basden, this deliciously-photographed comedy thriller entertained a solid couple of million viewers when BBC Two broadcast it during September and October.
 Its premiere attracted the channel's largest audience for a comedy programme across the whole year, so it's perhaps little surprise the chucklesome action series has picked up this award from viewers.
-A second series is expected to begin filming later in 2014.

 Best Returning TV Sitcom: The IT Crowd

 It may have only returned for a single special, but there's no doubt that Graham Linehan's workplace sitcom was met with a huge popular response.
 Clocking up just 25 episodes since its 2006 inception, the four series of the geeky Channel 4 comedy look set to go down as a modern classic.
 The only question is, was that really the finalé of Roy, Jen and Moss's absurd adventures?